-Something that is slow-growing or won’t cause much harm.
+Something that is slow-growing or won’t spread anywhere else.
 You can get benign tumours, which won’t spread throughout the body, for instance.

 When a part of your body isn't working quite right, doctors need to be able to see what's going wrong.
 Sometimes, they decide to do a biopsy, which means they take a really small section from that part of your body.
-They can then carry out tests on the piece of tissue, without you having to be there.
-And, they can work out how the body part works, and what's going wrong.
+Scientists can then carry out tests on the piece of tissue, in the laboratory.

 This is a mark on your skin that is there when you are born or develops very soon afterwards.
 They can be brown, red or even a blue colour.

-Your bladder is a bag made of muscle, which holds urine (wee) until you need to have a wee.
-The amount of urine the bladder holds varies from person to person – some people's bladders can hold a lot of urine, some people's don't.
+Your bladder is a bag made of muscle, which holds urine (wee) until you go to the toilet..
+The amount of urine the bladder holds varies from person to person – some people's bladders can hold a lot of urine, other people's don't hold as much.